josephwilsonmaths/NuqlsPackage/README.md

 nuql_mu = nuql_test_preds.mean(1)
 nuql_var = nuql_test_preds.var(1)
 ```

-We can then use this uncertainty to create confidence intervals
+The NUQLS variance term can then be used to create confidence intervals around the prediction:
 ```
 fs, ms, lw = 14, 3, 1
 f, (ax1) = plt.subplots(1,1)